-Avoid Products that Trigger Allergies: Did you know?
-A whopping 20% of all dogs will have allergies over their lifetime.
+Avoid Products that Trigger Allergies: Did you know – a whopping 20% of all dogs will have allergies over their lifetime?
 Dogs who are allergic to foods (such as dairy, wheat, beef, egg, etc.) can feel very itchy indeed.
 Read the label and don’t buy foods or treats that trigger a scratchy allergic reaction.

 Say Goodbye to Boredom: Some dogs lick nonstop because they are bored.
-Just like how us humans bite our fingernails or tap our feet, dogs lick.
+Just like how we humans bite our fingernails or tap our feet, dogs lick.
 Lack of mental stimulation can result in wet, raw, exposed skin that turns into…yes, you guess it…a hot spot.

 Exercise, games, training, puzzles, and toys can all help with dog boredom.

 Feed Supplementary Fatty Acids: Fish oil is a powerful anti-inflammatory.
 It’s full of Omega-3 fatty acids.
-Building a strong skin barrier is key to preventing hot spots, and daily vitamin with fish oil could work wonders.
+Building a strong skin barrier is key to preventing hot spots, and daily vitamins with fish oil could work wonders.